xkxx/Sy/README.md

 Sy: Dynamic Scripting Language for Java ME
 ==

 Sy is a fork of murlen's fscriptME.
-The entire parser has been rewritten entirely, the interpreter removed, AST compiler added, syntax updated, and overall the code updated to be much more expanable and readable.
+The entire parser has been rewritten entirely, the interpreter removed, AST compiler added, syntax updated, and overall the code updated to be much more expandable and readable.

 ### Features